 The subtidal seafloor along Bogue Banks starts out below the low-tide line as a relatively steep, seaward-sloping surface known as the shoreface.
 Approaching onshore waves break as they interact with the shoreface, forming the nearshore surf zone.
-The shoreface along Bogue Banks extends seaward out to a depth of approximately 40 ft (distance of 1,640 to 2,625 ft from shore) where it flattens and matches the gentle slope of the continental shelf.
-Seaward of the shoreface on the inner-shelf, a thin (three to six ft) and discontinuous layer of modern sand is superimposed on ancient hard geological strata (rocks and cemented sediments).
+The shoreface along Bogue Banks extends seaward out to a depth of approximately 40 feet (distance of 1,640 to 2,625 feet from shore) where it flattens and matches the gentle slope of the continental shelf.
+Seaward of the shoreface on the inner-shelf, a thin (three to six feet) and discontinuous layer of modern sand is superimposed on ancient hard geological strata (rocks and cemented sediments).
 The shoreface and the vast majority of the inner shelf are covered by thin unconsolidated sediment layers that form benthic "soft bottom" habitats; however, hard strata are occasionally exposed on the lower shoreface and inner shelf, forming benthic "hardbottom" habitats (Hine and Snyder 1985).

-Native seafloor sediments in the vicinity of the former and current ODMDS sites are predominantly poorly-sorted very fine sands with variable quantities of silt, clay, and shell (USEPA and USACE 2009).
+Native seafloor sediments in the vicinity of the former and current ODMDS sites are predominantly poorly-sorted very fine sands with variable quantities of silt, clay, and shell (USEPA and USACE 2010).
 Seafloor geomorphology within the former and current ODMDS facilities has been modified by USACE dredged material disposal practices.
 As a result of past disposal events, a series of elevated dredged material disposal mounds are superimposed on the natural, relatively flat seafloor.
 The current ODMDS is subdivided into separate disposal areas for different types of dredged material.
 The northern third of the current ODMDS is designated for the disposal of coarse-grained material (i.e., sand) that is suitable for beach placement, while the remaining southern portion of the current ODMDS is designated for incompatible fine-grained material.

 All beach compatible sediments within the former and current ODMDS facilities are contained in dredged material disposal mounds that are elevated above the natural seafloor.
-In the case of the former ODMDS, the combination of numerous dredged material deposits over time has produced a single large mound (see Section 3, Figure 3.7); whereas dredged material deposits within the current ODMDS facility consist of numerous discrete disposal mounds (see Section 3, Figure 3.8).
+In the case of the former ODMDS, the coalescence of numerous dredged material deposits over time has produced a single large mound (see Section 3 Figure 3.7); whereas dredged material deposits within the current ODMDS facility consist of numerous discrete disposal mounds (see Section 3 Figure 3.8).
 A remote sensing survey by Hall (2011) found no potential hardbottom sites in the vicinity of the proposed former and current ODMDS borrow areas.
 The sediments of Area Y are those of the natural undisturbed seafloor.
-Sediments near Area Y are highly variable, but are generally fine sands with silt/clay fractions that are more than the state standard (M&N 2013).
-Deposits of relatively clean, beach-compatible sand are confined to two small areas of the original Area Y assessment area (see Section 3, Figure 3.9).
-Hall (2011) identified areas of low relief hardbottom totaling ~22 acres within and along the eastern margin of the Area Y assessment area (see Section 4.4.2, Figure 4.6); however, the distances between the proposed borrow site deposits, specifically Area Y-75/80, and the hardbottom features are equal to or greater than the State buffer requirement of 500m as described by 15A NCAC 07H.0208(b)(12)(A)(iv).
-Use of the Area Y-75/80 would require additional geotechnical investigations to verify that no hardbottom features are present in the proposed dredging footprint or within 500m of the proposed dredging footprint.
+Sediments in the vicinity of Area Y are highly variable, but are generally fine sands with silt/clay fractions that are well in excess of the state standard (M&N 2013).
+Deposits of relatively clean, beach-compatible sand are confined to two small areas of the original Area Y assessment area (see Section 3 Figure 3.9).
+Hall (2011) identified areas of low relief hard bottom totaling ~22 acres within and along the eastern margin of the Area Y assessment area (see Section 4.4.2 Figure 4.6); however, the distances between the proposed borrow site deposits and the hardbottom features are greater than the state buffer requirement of 500m.